shivam's lab

 Add the intelligence layer.

 Once the data flows and the signals close, you can start asking harder questions.
 Which sites will have problems next quarter?
 Why did this site's dropout rate spike?
 What does the enrollment curve actually predict?
-Statistical monitoring first, AI-driven root cause analysis second.
+I help you separate the questions worth answering with real statistics from the ones being sold as AI but solved just as well with a simple control chart.

 KRI benchmarks with percentile analysis across 24 sites and 21 metrics.